Gowsikakho/Image-Caption-Genrator/README.md

 ## Installation

 1. Clone the repository
-2. Install dependencies
+2. Install dependencies using `pip install -r requirements.txt`
-3. Run the application
+3. Run the application using `python app.py`